ferraric/Computational-Intelligence-Lab-2020/README.md

 4. Evaluate the saved model from step 2 first on the validation data saved in step 1 and then on the validation data saved in step 2.

-This will leave you with 4 prediction files of the validation split.
+This will leave you with 4 prediction files.
 For each of these, perform step 5:

 5. This will output confusion matrices and accuracies for both the Parentheses Rule and the given validation predictions.
 ```